Nemo, Peanut and Rocky's Christmas

 I hope we can pioneer a new season of true gifts.
 I would love this one from you.
 If you find a way you to be more active in the animal rights community I would be more than grateful to be there with you.
 I believe this coming year is going to be a positive one.
 I ask for your prayers for these innocent creatures and the horros committed against them.
 I believe prayers can never be taken away from us.
 If not to God, pray to the stars: look up to the night sky and donate your thoughts to the silence.
 We are all little beasties searching for the magical present.

 A word from ASPCA: The holiday season is all about giving.
 This holiday, help the ASPCA save animals lives!
 Your donation will help the ASPCA provide life-saving programs and services to millions of animals nationwide.
 The ASPCA is very important to Bianca and we appreciate your help as we fight to give abused and homeless animals a second chance at life.
 In lieu of holiday gifts, please show you support by making a donation and helping make a positive impact in the lives of animals!
 Thank you!

 Is the Holiday Spirit calling you to take action for homeless pets and animals in need?
 You can create your own Holiday Campaign here.

 About the ASPCA: Fighting for animals is a 24/7 job, but your commitment makes it possible for our life-saving programs to create happy endings for those innocent lives touched by cruelty.
 Every single day of the year, we are rescuing animals from neglect and suffering.
-With your support, we are able to rescue animals from dog fighting, cockfighting, and puppy mills, work to end animal homelessness and farm animal cruelty, and provide medical care for countless pets in need.
+With your support, we are able to rescue animals from cruelty, work to end animal homelessness and provide medical care for countless pets in need.
 Please help us save even more animals and donate to this Team ASPCA campaign today.